Travel Report: The Linga Temples, Koh Ker.

 Visit Koh Ker.

 The next linga temple is just thirty seconds down the road in the car.
-We could have easily walked, but it was scorching hot and the driver insisted we jump back in the car.
+We could have easily walked, but it was scorching hot and the driver insisted we jump back in.

-Making our way back to the car, I realised we had company.
+Heading back to our vehicle, I realised we had company.
 He was sitting on the wooden fence by the entrance, barefoot and worryingly scrawny.
 “Local boy!” laughed our driver.
 “His parents in forest, look for the buffalo”.

 Although very shy and seemingly mute, the boy never once took his eyes off me.
 When I shot him a cheery hello, he responded with the faintest trace of a smile.
-He was still staring at us as we sped off.
+And he was still staring at us as we sped off.

 The Linga Temples, Koh Ker.

-Our final linga structure, Prasat Linga 3, was much more ruined than the others.
-One of its walls had collapsed altogether, a stream of rubble spilling out onto the grass.
+Our final linga structure, Prasat Linga 3, was much more ruinous than the others.
+Indeed one of its walls had completely collapsed, a stream of rubble spilling out onto the grass.

 In order to access its shrine, I had to pick a precarious path up the rubble.
 Inside, I found a battlefield of fallen rocks and columns.
 Furthermore, the linga itself was heavily damaged and unreachable.